 Use Google Analytics instead of your platform analytics

 This is important because Google has so much more information and you can dig so much deeper into your results to figure out what is and isn’t working in your business.

 It can be a bit overwhelming at first, but there’s so much power in understanding the platform and what the data is telling you.
 You can make much better decisions about your business when you use the data to guide you.

 Start tracking your numbers on a weekly basis

 After you have a handle on weekly tracking, then you can dig really deep on a monthly and quarterly basis.
 I don’t want you to be super reactive week to week, but it’s good practice to sit down and gather those numbers regularly so you can see patterns and identify anomalies.

-I go deeeper into this on Episode 7: The #1 Reason You Can’t Afford to Pay Yourself and provide a freebie to start tracking your metrics, so definitely check that one out.
+I go deeper into this in Episode 7: The #1 Reason You Can't Afford to Pay Yourself and provide a freebie to start tracking your metrics, so definitely check that one out.